-- Getting introduced to each other - This introduction - Discuss the project list and how we get organized, by teams, for - a 14 week project - A brief review of particle accelerators in history, and where we are today - Introduction to our flight-simulator engine, the ray-tracing code - Zgoubi.
+- Getting introduced to each other - This introduction - Discuss the project list and how we get organized, by teams, for - a 14 week project - A brief review of particle accelerators in history, and where we are today - Introduction to our flight-simulator engine, the ray-tracing code

+Zgoubi.
 And to alternate cross-check means.

 - This course is an introduction to the physics and technology of particle accelerators,

-- ◊ based on computer laboratory work
+- based on computer laboratory work

 - during which we will

 - construct and run virtual accelerators, of all sorts

 - accelerate charged particle beams

 - generate synchrotron light

 - watch the relativistic death of short-lived particles

 - polarize and shake particle spins

 - play with Siberian snakes

 - and much more

-- This course will introduce to most types of existing particle accelerators - ◊ it will introduce - the basic principles of beam dynamics in these machines - their main beam steering, focussing and acceleration components - Most of that, via numerical simulations using powerful computer tools. - Computer simulations taken from real-life laboratory activities constitute the backbone of the course. - Computer code developments and debugging ! will be part of the game.
+- This course will introduce to most types of existing particle accelerators - ◊ it will introduce - the basic principles of beam dynamics in these machines - their main beam steering, focussing and acceleration components - Computer simulations taken from real-life laboratory activities constitute the backbone of the course. - Computer code developments and debugging ! will be part of the game.